richardevcom/memba/CONCEPT.md

 - Thoroughly test the system with various scenarios:
   - Send test SMS messages with different reminder phrases.
-  - Make test voice calls with
+  - Make test voice calls with...